gogetdata/ggd-recipes/docs/source/quick-start.rst

     $ ggd show-env

-These are the same environment variables that are seen when running :code:`ggd list`, however, this command is specific to information on avaiable environment variables that can be used for each data packages that has been installed on your system.
+These are the same environment variables that are seen when running :code:`ggd list`, however, this command is specific to information on available environment variables that can be used for each data packages that has been installed on your system.

 If the environment variables are inactive, the output will tell you how to activate them.
 Once active, the environment variable can be used to access the data packages install by ggd.